rkpassin132/rahul-resume/readme.md

 [<img alt="header-image" src="src/assets/images/banner.gif" />](#)

 I am a B.tech (Computer science engineer) student and a Website & Mobile app developer.
-I have experience in front-end developemnt using ``html/css, Javascript, React, React native`` and back-end developent using ``PHP, Laravel, Node.js, SQL, mongoDB``.
+I have experience in front-end developemnt using ``HTML/CSS, JavaScript, React, React Native`` and back-end developent using ``PHP, Laravel, Node.js, SQL, MongoDB``.
 Worked on solo projects as well as with team.<br/>
 A developer who is passionate about work.
 Enthusiastic engineering graduate with good knowledge PHP and MERN Stack developemnt.
 Eager to work on challenging projects. <br/>

 ### **Check my [Resume 💼](https://rkpassin132.github.io/)**